inquisitorOzzak/PaperGap_Wallet/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/FXzMP01/Project-Files.png" alt="Project-Files" border="0"></a>

 Then double click on the Windows Batch File called `runscript`

 If a red warning comes up, simply allow the file to run.

-Following this a `cmd` window terminal will show up and the terminal  will install all needed dependencies and run the project for you.
+Following this a `cmd` terminal window will show up and the script will install all needed dependencies and run the project for you.

 If you need to re-run the app, no need to run the Batch script again, just double click `main.py`